PHP Arrow Functions

 • An arrow function provides a shorter syntax for writing a short anonymous function.

-• An arrow function starts with the fn keyword and contains only one expression, which is the returned value of the function.
+• An arrow function starts with the fn keyword and contains only one expression, the function’s return value.

-• An arrow function have the access to the variables in its parent scope automatically.
+• An arrow function has access to the variables in its parent scope automatically.

 Did you find this tutorial useful?